karenyyng/ElGordo_paper1/README.md

 *  rerun MCMAC with updated data (late next week)
 *  Grab Will 's code / modify it for plotting all the simulation outputs (late next week)
+*  make picture with locations of subclusters, center of mass and pericenters
+* (optional) make use of SVM for classification of subcluster members

 Writing Tasks sorted by priority
 =====